TomaIvanovTomov/yii2-revolution/README.md

 # STILL IN DEVELOPMENT!!!!
-# DO NOT DOWNLOAD!!!!
+# yii2-slider
-# yii2-revolution
+Yii2 slider is an extension with Owl Carousel 2.3.3 slider in it.<br />
-Yii2 revolution is an extension with revolution slider in it.
+The slider has multilingual behaviour for title and description on each slide.
 <h2>Installation</h2>

 ```bash